What is Career and Technical Education (CTE)?

 Each TCD instructor has an Illinois teaching certificate and must have at least 2,000 hours of workplace experience in his or her field.
 The instructor's role is that of an employer/mentor, guiding and evaluating you as you progress through the curriculum.

 First, your TCD instructor is there to provide additional instruction as needed.
-For further assistance, TCD has educational specialists on staff, including a Core Subject Liaison in Mathematics, a Core Subject Liaison in Language Arts, and four Student Services Assistants.
+For further assistance, TCD has student services assistants on staff, available during the school day.

 What if I change my mind about my program choice?